 In the U.S., sex ed (if you get any kind of sex ed at all) focuses mostly on abstinence and, if you’re lucky, how to put a condom on a banana.
 In high school biology class you might get an overview of what happens when you menstruate.
-If you pay attention, you might be able to connect these two points of education to figure something out about your fertility.
+If you pay attention, you might be able to connect these two points of education to figure something out about your fertility and your chances of getting pregnant.

 However, most of us go into adulthood with very little understanding of how our bodies work.
 This knowledge gap cultivates fear and shame and keeps that menstrual taboo going.
 As time passes, pharmaceutical companies get to fill the gap with advertising, marketing, and medications.
 Myths are passed from generation to generation—mother to daughter—and they become powerful in their repetition.
 Such myths prevent us from making informed decisions about our fertility and reproductive health.